-If you are selling items online, be aware of the copyright laws of any photos you use that aren’t taken by you.
 Earning an income off of your fiber crafts means that you need to report that income and there may be applicable sales tax and even self-employment taxes.
-There is a lot of information online about the legalities of the business and you can always consult an attorney if you’re unsure.
+There’s a lot of information online about the legalities of the business, and you can always consult an attorney if you’re unsure.

 10. Be flexible and have fun.

 You want to do this because you love it.
 Never lose sight of that.
 If you’re not having fun after awhile, stop and ask yourself what’s wrong.
-There is a lot to learn but you can start small and you’ll figure it all out as you go.
+There’s a lot to learn, but you can start small and you’ll figure it all out as you go.